amit9oct/amit9oct.github.io/_posts/2020-08-12-LearnTicTacToe.md

 The simplicity of the game makes it very suitable for pedagogical purposes, that is one of the reason why we find Tic-Tac-Toe so much in Artificial Intelligence literature.

 We will discuss about making the computer learn to play Tic-Tac-Toe.
 We will start with very basic deterministic way of solving Tic-Tac-Toe and slowly move to making the computer LEARN to play Tic-Tac-Toe.
-We will also examine some of our own strategies while playing this game and can the computer learn these startegies.
+We will also examine some of our own strategies while playing this game and can the computer learn these strategies.
 At times we must have come across a strategy, that putting a X or an O at the center always leads to draw and hence a safe move is to simply put an X or O at the center.

 ## 2. ROTE Learning way (or the NOT so learning way)